 Most résumés are with spelling and grammatical mistakes, the most common mistake of all.
 It might be an exceptional case to come across a résumé without any spelling or grammatical mistakes.
 Such a résumé will surely turn off any reader.
-These mistakes reflects the lack of attention to details on the part of the job seeker, it conveys his careless attitude.
-Job seekersfail to realize, their small mistake have cost them a job.
+These mistakes reflect the lack of attention to details on the part of the job seeker, it conveys his careless attitude.
+Job seekers fail to realize, their small mistake has cost them a job.

 The other mistake is formatting.
 The right format is a difficult task to achieve.
-It has to have perfect balance.
+It has to have a perfect balance.
 The lengths should be correct too.
 It needs to look easy-to-read and good.
-Given the hectic schedule of your employers, they do not have enough time to through every résumés.
-Your content might be just right, but it will not attract any reader, unless it presentation is good.
+Given the hectic schedule of your employers, they do not have enough time to through every résumé.
+Your content might be just right, but it will not attract any reader unless its presentation is good.